-- Rulers and Protractors: PARCC will provide required rulers and protractors for paper-based assessments at certain grade levels, as outlined in Table 3.1. - Required tools will be included in the shipment of materials. - Students are not permitted to use outside rulers or protractors if these tools are provided by PARCC for use on their grade level assessment.

-- Protractors are an optional tool for grade 8 and all high school mathematics courses.
+- Rulers and Protractors: Required rulers and protractors for paper-based assessments will be provided at certain grade levels, as outlined in Table 3.1. - Required tools will be included in the shipment of materials. - Students are not permitted to use outside rulers or protractors if these tools are provided for use on their grade level assessment. - Protractors are an optional tool for grade 8 and all high school mathematics courses.
 Rulers are an optional tool for high school mathematics courses.
+These materials will not be included in the shipment of materials.

-PARCC will not provide these materials. - Mathematics Reference Sheets: Mathematics reference sheets are provided in the test materials shipments for grades 5-8 and high school. - The copies must be free of any writing or notes.
+- Mathematics Reference Sheets: Mathematics reference sheets are provided in the test materials shipments for grades 5-8 and high school. - The copies must be free of any writing or notes.
 Do NOT distribute copies with student writing. - If additional copies are needed, schools may either locally print the PARCC-approved copies available at dc.mypearsonsupport.com (recommended) or order them through PearsonAccess^{next}. - If students write on the mathematics reference sheets during testing, the reference sheets are then considered secure materials and must be securely destroyed after testing that unit. - Geometry Tools: Tracing paper, reflection tools, straight edges, and compasses are optional for the grade 8 mathematics and Geometry assessments.
 Geometry tools are NOT allowed for grades 3-7, Algebra I, and Algebra II.

-Grade(s)/Course(s)

-PARCC (Provided)

-Allowable (Not Provided)
+Grade(s)/Course(s) Provided Allowable (Not Provided)

-Grade 3
+Grade 3 • Ruler (1⁄4 inch)

-Ruler (1⁄2 inch) Protractor
+Grades 4-7 Ruler (1⁄2 inch)Protractor

-Grade 8

-Ruler (1⁄2 inch) Protractor
+Grade 8 • Ruler (1⁄2 inch) Protractor

-Ruler Protractor
+High School (Algebra I, Geometry, Algebra II) Ruler Protractor